GitLab-Helper/gitlab-helper-compose/README.md

 Without changing the configuration and parameters, the application will be available at: `https://localhost`.

 ## Kubernetes
-Running the application using kubernetes requires having installed helm and installing a traefic with it.
+Running the application using kubernetes requires having installed helm and installing a traefik with it.
 Installation of the traefik can be performed using the following commands:
 ```
 $ helm repo add traefik https://containous.github.io/traefik-helm-chart